ipython-contrib/jupyter_contrib_nbextensions/nbextensions/usability/collapsible_headings/readme.md

     clickable icon)
 * Mathematica-style grouping brackets around each collapsible section on the right of the notebook.
-Single-clicking a bracket will select all cells in the section, while double-clicking the bracket toggles the section's collpased/expanded status (disabled by default)
+Single-clicking a bracket will select all cells in the section (hold shift to extend existing selection), while double-clicking the bracket toggles the section's collpased/expanded status (disabled by default)
+  * Bracket width is configurable, defaults to 10 (px)
 * A gray bracketed ellipsis added to the end of each collapsed heading, indicating hidden content (disabled by default)
 * A toolbar button to collapse the nearest heading to the curently selected